 It’s easy to lose sight of the original purpose of social media – to be social.
 Leaders should have a two-way dialogue between their brand and their audience to boost engagement and humanize accounts.
 Plus, communicating with their audience is another opportunity to share their company’s tone and voice and tie it back to the employer brand.

 Another great way to engage with a target audience is to join relevant groups or communities.
 Participating in groups on Facebook or LinkedIn can help spread the word about a company’s job opportunities to a larger group of people that may otherwise have been missed.
 Portcos should maintain a healthy balance between job posts and providing valuable resources to avoid negative attention.
-Becoming established as an added value in a community will help others be more receptive to company posts.
+Plus, becoming established as an added value in a community will help others be more receptive to company posts.

 7. Don’t Limit Content